ChemaMD/OweniaGenome/README.md

 # Annelid functional genomics reveal the origins of bilaterian life cycles - Supplementary Data
-This GitHub repository contains the supplementary files of the publication: XXXXX.
+This GitHub repository contains the supplementary data to the publication cited below.

 ## How to use and cite these files
 All files are made publicly available and can be used for further research and other applications.
 However, if you use these resources in your work, we kindly ask you to cite our original publication.